 - 65,000 AAdvantage® miles each way in business class

-Seaborne Virgin Islands operates flights between San Juan, Puerto Rico and parts of the U.S. and British Virgin Islands using a fleet of small propeller planes.
+Silver Airways operates intra-Caribbean flights between San Juan, Puerto Rico and parts of the U.S. and British Virgin Islands using a fleet of small planes.
 And you can even redeem AAdvantage® miles for these flights!
-Award flights within the Caribbean on Seaborne Virgin Islands cost 7,500 AAdvantage® miles each way:
+Award flights within the Caribbean on Silver Airways cost 7,500 AAdvantage® miles each way.

 This can be an excellent use of your AAdvantage® miles, as these flights can cost hundreds of dollars each way.

-You can get enough miles to book one of these routes with AAdvantage® miles by saving $15,000 in a Bask Savings Account for 6 months.
+You can get enough miles to book one of these routes with AAdvantage® miles by saving $7,500 in a Bask Mileage Savings Account for 6 months.
 That's much better than the cash interest you'd earn on that savings!

-American Airlines recently launched a new partnership with JetBlue Airways.
-The first part of this agreement is already active: you can earn AAdvantage® miles on JetBlue flights and vice versa.
+American Airlines recently launched a new partnership with JetBlue Airways — letting travelers earn and redeem AAdvantage® miles on JetBlue flights.
+Economy awards on JetBlue cost:

 Use AAdvantage® Miles to Visit International Destinations